Dreaming of being burgled

 One common biblical usage of the thief image is to call God’s people to wakefulness.
 If you dream of a burglary, the symbol may function as a call to examine spiritual attention and preparedness.
 The Bible uses sudden intrusion to warn believers about complacency, urging readiness for the Lord and alertness to spiritual danger.

-Luke 12:39
+Luke 12:39-40

-But know this, that if the goodman of the house had known in what watch the thief would come, he would have watched, and would not have suffered his house to be broken up.
+39And this know, that if the goodman of the house had known what hour the thief would come, he would have watched, and not have suffered his house to be broken through.
+40Be ye therefore ready also: for the Son of man cometh at an hour when ye think not.

-Matthew 24:43
+Matthew 24:43-44

 Therefore let us not sleep, as do others; but let us watch and be sober.